ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

 3. Optional: If your app supports the web app strategy in addition to, or instead of, the API strategy, add the `nginx.ingress.kubernetes.io/auth-signin: https://$host/oauth2-<App_ID_service_instance_name>/start?rd=$escaped_request_uri` annotation.

-  All letters in the service instance name must specified as lowercase.
-  {: note}